lodash/lodash/README.md

 ```

  * CSP builds, supporting default [Content Security Policy](https://dvcs.w3.org/hg/content-security-policy/raw-file/tip/csp-specification.dev.html) restrictions, may be created using the `csp` modifier argument.
-   The `csp` modifier is an alais of the `mobile` modifier.
+   The `csp` modifier is an alias of the `mobile` modifier.
 Lo-Dash may be used in Chrome extensions by using either the `csp`, `mobile`, or `underscore` build and using precompiled templates, or loading Lo-Dash in a [sandbox](http://developer.chrome.com/stable/extensions/sandboxingEval.html).
 ```bash
 lodash csp
 ```